LJFloor/RedirectPizza.NET/README.md

 # RedirectPizza.NET
 A way to interact with [redirect.pizza's api](https://redirect.pizza/api) in c sharp.

+You can either clone the source code or install it using [NuGet](https://www.nuget.org/packages/RedirectPizza.NET).

 # Usage
 ```csharp
 const apiToken = "XXXXXX";  // You can find this token on https://redirect.pizza/api